This article will explain the Big Short and the 2008 subprime mortgage collapse in simple terms.

 A bond can be thought of as a loan.
 When you buy a bond, you are loaning your money.
 The issuer of the bond is borrowing your money.
 In exchange for borrowing your money, the issuer promises to pay you back, plus interest, in a certain amount of time.
 Sometimes, the borrower cannot pay the investor back, and the bond defaults, or fails.
 Defaults are not good for the investor.

 The CDO—which is a bond—could hold thousands of mortgages in it.
+It’s a mortgage-backed bond, and therefore a type of mortgage-backed security.
 If you bought 1% of a CDO, you were loaning money equivalent to 1% of all the mortgage principal, with the hope of collecting 1% of the principal plus interest as the mortgages got repaid.

 There’s one more key player, but I’ll wait to introduce it.
 First…